jwade1327/Challenge-11-note-taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

-CHallenges I faced was trying to get my npm package for the id's to work properly.
+Challenges I faced was trying to get my npm package for the id's to work properly.
 I tried multiple different verisions before I was finally able to find the solution after multiple research attempts.
 Another challenge I ran into was when I set up my routes folder, I added an extra folder for each indes.js and noteRoutes.js and that ended up clashing with the starter code given.